 Retail Leases Act 2003

 The Victorian Small Business Commission (VSBC) has a number of functions under the Retail Leases Act 2003 (the Act).
 As well as dispute resolution and mediation services, one of our main functions is to provide landlords, tenants and other relevant parties with information about the operation of the Act.
-This includes providing tenant and landlords with the documents and services outlined below.

 A copy of the VSBC’s information brochure – Retail leases: important facts for tenants – must be given to the prospective tenant by the landlord (or a person acting on their behalf) with a copy of the proposed lease as soon as they start lease negotiations.
 Failure to do so is an offence.